sharker92/sample-development-settings/README.md

 #### 8. Load the visual studio code extensions

-a.
-Download the 'Settings Sync' extension
+- Download the 'Settings Sync' extension from the Visual Studio Code marketplace
-b.
-Press `cmd + shift + p` and type `Sync`
+- Press `cmd + shift + p` and type `Sync`
-c.
-Choose the `Sync: Download Settings` option
+- Choose the `Sync: Download Settings` option
-d.
-Here is the link to the most up-to-date gist
+- Here is the link to the most up-to-date gist
 > https://gist.github.com/viiqswim/ed482ae64cdb8fc50b947c9e321a2692

 #### 9. Install 'code' command in PATH